cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

    ...
    {{< /gsHighlight >}}

-## Other Installation Actions

 ### Changing the Manager Configuration

+Before or after you install Cloudify Manager, you can change the parameters used in the installation.
+The configure command accepts the same parameters as the install command and reads the config.yaml file for additional parameters.

+* To change installation parameters, either:
+** Run: _cfy_manager configure <parameters>_
+** Edit the _/etc/cloudify/config.yaml_ file and run: _cfy_manager configure_
+  The config.yaml [View in GitHub](https://github.com/cloudify-cosmo/cloudify-manager-install) contains more advanced configuration settings, including:
+*** Administrator password
+*** Private and public IP address
+*** External REST communication over HTTPS
+*** Local path replacement for remote resources with a URL
+*** Networks for Cloudify agents
+*** LDAP connection information
+*** SSL communication settings

 ### Uninstalling Cloudify Manager

-To uninstall the Cloudify Manager, run: _cfy_manager remove_
+* To uninstall the Cloudify Manager, run: _cfy_manager remove_

-To remove all of the files that the installation process extracted, run: _yum remove cloudify-manager-install_
+* To remove all of the files that the installation process extracted, run: _yum remove cloudify-manager-install_

 ## Next Steps